AI for Sports · Industry

 AI-powered inspection system tracking surface wear patterns on high-performance components — analyzing visual data to predict wear progression and recommend maintenance timing.
 This system, originally developed for industrial inspection (99.2% accuracy on tire surface detection), demonstrates direct crossover between sports and manufacturing AI.

-Built with: Custom CV model, edge inference, industrial-grade ruggedized hardware
+Built with Custom CV model, edge inference, industrial-grade ruggedized hardware.

 Sports AI Is Our Hardest Computer Vision Problem.
+Everything Else Is Easier.

 25+ FPS